stepanataccolade/docsv2/sources/ht_docker_datacenter.md

 page_keywords: docker datacenter, continuous deployment, CI/CD

 ## Docker Datacenter
-Docker Datacenter CaaS (Containers-as-a-Service) enables enterprises to deploy Containers on-premise and on their virtual private cloud (VPC).
-We will see Shippable CI/CD workflow, that involves the following components of Docker Datacenter.
+Docker Datacenter CaaS (Containers-as-a-Service) enables enterprises to deploy Containers on-premises and on their virtual private cloud (VPC).
+We will see the Shippable CI/CD workflow, involving the following components of Docker Datacenter.

-- __Docker Trusted Registry__ (DTR) - Pull and push Images to your Docker Datacenter.
+- __Docker Trusted Registry__ (DTR) - Pull and push images to your Docker Datacenter.
 - __Universal Control Plane__ (UCP) - Deploy and manage containers on your Docker Datacenter.

 ### Continuous Integration
-Throughout the demo, We will be using a [sample node.js application](https://github.com/shippable/sample_node_ddc) to demonstrate the workflow.
+Throughout the demo, we will use a [sample node.js application](https://github.com/shippable/sample_node_ddc) to demonstrate the workflow.

-To enable your project to use Shippable CI, it should be having a `shippable.yml` file that has instructions run your tests and push your docker images to a registry.
+Once you enable your project, it is critical to have a `shippable.yml` file to use Shippable CI.
+The `shippable.yml` file includes instructions to run your tests and push your docker images to a registry.
 To know more about the CI workflow, please check the [CI overview](ci_overview).

-Lets take the `shippable.yml` file of the sample application.
+Lets review the `shippable.yml` file of the sample application.
 ```yaml
 language: node_js